 Try and advertise where your target tenant is likely to hang out.
 So, if you are looking for older tenants, newspaper ads and cards in local shop windows are great, but for students, word of mouth is effective.

 Photos are critical.
 A property listing lives or dies based on the photos.
 The better the photos, the more interest in the property you’ll have.
 Use a decent quality digital camera to take photos.
 Pay attention to lighting and if possible, stage the rooms to show prospective tenants what the property looks like furnished.

 If your photography skills aren’t up to the job, pay for a professional to do the publicity shots.
 Unless something changes dramatically between tenants, you can reuse the photos next time you need to find a new tenant, so it’s a good investment.

 A terrible tenant can ruin your business.
 They can cause extensive damage, refuse to pay the rent, and it usually takes months to evict them.
 An effective tenant screening process will save you money, time, and possibly even prevent a future nervous breakdown.

 Try and weed out unsuitable tenants at the first hurdle.
 Carry out thorough referencing checks and chase up references.
 At the first sign of a red flag, walk away.

 18. Listen to your sixth sense

 Ask plenty of questions and listen to your inner voice.
-If a tenant seems too good to be true or a bit dodgy, it’s probably because they are.
+If a tenant seems too good to be true, it’s probably because they are.